-Medicaid Suspension for Incarcerated People: Until the 2019 legislative session, Missouri terminated an individual’s Medicaid if that individual was incarcerated.
+Medicaid Suspension for Justice-Involved Individuals: Until the 2019 legislative session, Missouri terminated an individual’s Medicaid if that individual was incarcerated.
 Termination occurred whether the individual was convicted of a crime or merely held pre-trial.
 Most states only suspend Medicaid for incarcerated individuals.
 Suspension allows incarcerated individuals to reactivate their health insurance immediately upon release, so that they can maintain access to treatment and essential medications.
 Individuals leaving confinement with health insurance are less likely to return to jail or prison.

 During the 2019 legislative session, Missouri Appleseed worked with St. Louis University law students, psychiatrists, and nonprofits to understand the legal reasoning behind Missouri’s termination policy.
 The group developed policy recommendations that would better serve Missourians reentering society.
 Members also testified in favor of Missouri state bills legislating Medicaid suspension rather than termination.
 On May 16, 2019, Missouri Senate Bill 514 was truly agreed to and finally passed with language changing Missouri’s policy from termination to suspension.